randa-mu/blocklock-solidity/README.md

 ### Blocklock
 Provides functionality to schedule encrypted data to be decrypted only after a certain block number.
-* ✨ `AbstractBlocklockReceiver.sol` - An abstract contract that developers must extend to request blocklock encryption and receive decrypted data in their smart contracts.
+* ✨ `AbstractBlocklockReceiver.sol` - An abstract contract that developers must extend to request timelock encryption and receive decrypted data in their smart contracts.
-* `BlocklockSender.sol` - Handles creation and tracking of blocklock encryption requests.
+* `BlocklockSender.sol` - Handles creation and tracking of timelock encryption requests.
 * `BlocklockSignatureScheme.sol` - The `BN254-BLS-BLOCKLOCK` signature scheme for validating messaging coming from the dcipher network.
 This scheme is registered via `SignatureSchemeAddressProvider.sol`.

 ### Decryption
-Since decryption keys must be securely verified based on the block condition, this library also includes contracts for requesting and processing decryption requests using a defined schema.
+Timelock decryption key is only revealed and verified once the specified block height condition is met, as determined by the dcipher threshold network.
+This library includes smart contracts that enable request, receive, and verify decryption keys using supported cryptographic signature schemes.

 * `DecryptionSender.sol` - Delivers decryption keys to receivers once the unlock block is reached and the key is verified.
 * `DecryptionReceiverBase.sol` - An abstract contract that handles receiving and decoding decryption key deliveries.
-Ideal if your contract does not need to send blocklock requests, but still needs to respond to key delivery.
+Ideal if your contract does not need to send timelock requests, but still needs to respond to key delivery.
 * `SignatureSchemeAddressProvider.sol` - Maintains the list of supported threshold signature schemes (e.g., BLS on BN254, BLS on  BLS12-381).

 > 💡 **Note:** You only need to extend `AbstractBlocklockReceiver.sol` to integrate timelock encryption into your contracts.
 All other required contracts are already deployed on supported networks.